 Facebook Pixel Setup

 Setting up a Facebook Pixel no matter if your intention is to implement it on your WordPress, ProPhoto, Showit website or blog, and WooCommerce or Shopify shop is fairly simple.

-Although it may seem intimidating at first, and depending on your chosen platform there are several steps you will need to do setting a Facebook Pixel is an easy and seamless process if you follow the steps below.
+Although it may seem intimidating at first, and depending on your chosen platform there are several steps you will need to do setting up a Facebook Pixel is an easy and seamless process if you follow the steps below.

 1 | Create and Get Facebook Pixel code

 No matter what your website or shop platform is, creating the code takes place inside the Facebook Business Manager.

 Step 1.
 After you had successfully logged into your Facebook Business Manager you will need to click on the Settings cog located at the very left side bottom of your screen.
 Next, navigate to Data Sources > Pixels.

 Step 2.
 Click on the Add New Data Source button and then on Facebook Pixel.